Royal Netherlands Institute for Sea Research

 Marine Macrophytes for Improved Ocean Health and Human Wellbeing

-We found that seagrass ecosystems remove pathogens from the seawater and consequently prevent diseases on nearby coral reefs (Lamb et al. 2017 ).
+We found that seagrass ecosystems remove pathogens from the seawater and consequently prevent diseases on nearby coral reefs (Lamb et al. 2017 ) and the presence of pathogens in mussels (Dawkins et al. 2024).
 This sparked my interest to further investigate health-boosting ‘ecosystem services’ as Nature-based Solutions that protect ocean and human health, and how we can restore protective ecosystem services for a sustainable use of ocean resources.

 Macro-organisms interact continuously with microbes.
 This is particularly the case for filter-feeding marine animals, like corals and bivalves.
 They may predate on microbes, but also engage in symbioses with microbes that provide benefits (nutrition, defense), or encounter disease-causing pathogens.
 I aim to understand the function of the many different microbes within a holobiont (i.e. macro-organism with its symbionts) and how they affect organismal health and resilience to anthropogenic stressors (climate change, pollution).